Drink in the Holidays with these Seasonal Beverages

 MIRACLE DRINK MENU

-This popular downtown tavern doesn't just add a new drink or two during the holiday, no. The Ordinarie (210 The Promenade N.) will present “Miracle,” a total remake of its entire restaurant decor and drink menu to coincide with the holidays.
+For several years running, The Ordinarie (210 The Promenade N.) has transformed into “Miracle,” a total remake of its entire restaurant decor and drink menu to coincide with the holidays.
 It’s a bright, spectacular and slightly kitschy celebration with decorations matched by more than a dozen drinks, including the likes of the Christmapolitan (a cosmo with, among other things, spiced cranberry sauce) and Snowball Old Fashioned (an old fashioned poured over an actual snowball).
-For an extra fee, take home your festive mug, including a Santa Hatted T-Rex mug, Santa Pants mug, or a Naughty and Nice shot glass duo.

 About the Author